nguyennico/planr/README.md

 Please refer to the sections:

--   Get Started
+-   Above, showing some example for each functions

--   See some examples of applications
+-   Some examples of applications below

 ## Links